 Bachelor's Degree in Business Administration or related field.

 Three (3) years administrative experience in pre-award research administration and/or grants and contracts administration.

-Equivalent education, experience and/or training may be substituted for the degree requirement.
+Equivalent education, experience and/or training may be substituted for the degree requirements.

 Required Knowledge, Skills, and Abilities:

-Must be computer literate with proficiency and working knowledge of databases and reporting tools such as Microsoft Word, Excel, Access and PowerPoint.
+Proficiency with database and reporting tools such as Microsoft Word, Excel, Access and PowerPoint.

-Background in Community Relations, Health or higher education.
+At least 1 (one) year of previous experience in Community Relations, Healthcare or higher education.

 Physical Demands and Work Environment:

 PHYSICALDEMANDS: Standing, sitting, walking, talking and hearing.
 No special vision requirements.
 Lifting up to 25 lbs.

 Internal Number: 61510